Dedyjagok/web-warung-ddd/README.md

 - `data_penjualan.php`: Displays the transaction history.
 - `process.php`: Handles the checkout process.
 - `warung.php`: Main page displaying the product list and checkout functionality.
-- `mysql database/warung.sql`: SQL file to set up the database schema and initial data.
+- `mysql-database/warung.sql`: SQL file to set up the database schema and initial data.
+- `index.php`: Login page for users.
+- `login.php`: Handles the login process.
+- `logout.php`: Handles the logout process.

 ## Setup

 1. Clone the repository to your local machine.
 2. Set up a local server using XAMPP and configure the database connection in `service/database.php`.
-3. Import the provided SQL file (`mysql database/warung.sql`) to set up the database schema and initial data.
+3. Import the provided SQL file (`mysql-database/warung.sql`) to set up the database schema and initial data.
-4. Open the `warung.php` file in your browser to start using the application.
+4. Open the `index.php` file in your browser to access the login page.
+5. Log in using the credentials provided in the `admin` table of the database.
+6. After logging in, you will be redirected to the `warung.php` page to start using the application.

 ## Usage